vast/sinatra-redirect-with-flash/README.md

 #Sinatra Extension: redirect with flash

-Shortly: sinatra-redirect-with-flash provides `redirect` helper that can set proper flash (rack-flash or sinatra-flash) before the redirection.
+Shortly: sinatra-redirect-with-flash provides `redirect` helper that can set proper flash (rack-flash3 or sinatra-flash) before the redirection.

 In fact, every time you set a flash parameter the very next step is often to perform your redirect: